-I’ve learned to love shade.
-From November to March my garden is completely overshadowed by the London townhouse I live in.
-Shafts of sunlight appear in spring, filtered by buildings and trees.
-I have a corridor in which to plant a few sun loving specimens and another, larger patch, which is in what gardeners call ‘full shade’.
-I moved in ten years ago and it’s taken me this long to get to grips with my small shady garden.
+I have learned to love shade.
+From November to March my garden was completely overshadowed by the London townhouse I lived in.
+Shafts of sunlight appeared in spring, filtered by buildings and trees.
+I had a corridor in which to plant a few sun loving specimens and another, larger patch, in full shade.
+I lived here for 14 years and it took all of that time to get to grips with my small shady garden.
 Here are the lessons I’ve learned.

 1. Map the sun

 The picture above, taken from the bedroom window, shows the garden mid afternoon in late May.
 You can see how little of it gets sun at this stage of the year.
 As the summer progresses the sun gets higher in the sky and the sunlight creeps further into the garden.
 By mapping the sun you can plan where you and your plants can best enjoy it.
 If you like a glass of wine in the late afternoon sun you need to position your garden furniture accordingly.
 The same goes for plants.
 The mantra ‘the right plant for the right place’ is never more appropriate than in a small shady garden.

 The Acer, for instance, glimpsed just above the tree fern, bottom right, needs dappled shade.
 It sits on the line between shade and sun.
 Luckily it’s in a pot so I was able to move it several times before I found it’s happy spot.